-What It Really Means to Turn Fifty
+What It Really Means to be Turning Fifty

 If you’re approaching or have passed your fifth decade, being middle aged no longer seems like something that happens to someone else!
 It’s the middlepause.

 Fifty is proof positive we’re at the half way point of our lives.
 Ha, even that’s an ambitious thought unless you’re sure you’ll live to be a centenarian!

 Is turning fifty the beginning of the end?

 Perhaps the end of our youth.
 Turning fifty is the final “I can’t ignore seeing gray hairs and wrinkles in the mirror” kind of wake up call.
 The realization that all that frollicking on the beach we did in our youth is coming back to bite us big time.

 Age spots, sun spots, hand wrinkles (the worst!) and crepey decolletage may all gently creep into view as our fifth decade rolls around.

 The physical manifestations of turning fifty are one thing.

 Have you ever woken up and said, “What the hell am I doing here?
 How did I get here?
 Who is this person I used to know?”